Alice teaches from June 15-20, 2014 at the Cullowhee Mountain Arts Summer Program at Western Carolina University in Franklin, NC.

 Paper making at the Hobl+Sohn paper works in Steyrermuhl, Austria in September, 2012 during Alice's stay as the Resident Artist withARThaus4.

 Alice will be teaching Four Fantastic Folds about flexagons at the Center for Book arts in New York, June 15, 2013.

-Alice's entry on display at the Cabot Science Library at Harvard University as part of the Delaware Valley chapter, Guild of Bookworkers show, through May 18, 2013.
+Coming in October, 2013.
+This show was previously at the Cabot Science Library at Harvard University as part of the Delaware Valley chapter, Guild of Bookworkers show, through May 18, 2013.

 Twenty-one members of the Delaware Valley Chapter of the Guild of Book Workers participated in this collaborative book project.
 Each member contributed an edition of sections, exchanged them with other members, and then collated them so that the resulting contents of all the books are the same.
 The members bound their books individually, producing twenty-one unique bindings.
 The theme was "secondary colors" and participants were encouraged to interpret that in any way they liked, both in their editions and in the binding.

 Inspired by the 1748 Giambattista Nolli plan of Rome, these two books consist of prints, sketches and notes from Alice's residency at the American Academy in Rome, ink cover on natural vellum cover.

 “Venice Studio View” and "Ca d'Oro" are tunnel books inspired by the feel of Venice, a city built on water, full of narrow canals and tight spaces.
 The light play on buildings and water is evoked by using etchings, one for the background, and one cut to make two other layers.
 Linoleum prints, based on the pattern of an iron window grill, make the foreground and sides.
 The tunnel book is housed in a handmade paste paper covered box with a magnetic closure.